trustedanalytics-ng/user-management/README.md

 * **SMTP** - to send invitation emails;
 * **Redis DB** - for storing security codes.
-* **SSO** - a collection of URLs for services like UAA, Cloud Controller, Login server, etc ...
+* **SSO** - a collection of URLs needed for Single Sign On functionality (UAA endpoints, client credentials etc.)

 Required libraries
 -----------------
 Following libraries are necessary to successfully build user-management:

-* **uaa-lib** - separate library to communicate with uaa.
+* **uaa-lib** - separate library to communicate with UAA.

 Security
 --------
 The RESTful endpoints provided by this service are protected by OAuth2.
 User management is a Resource Server and requires valid Acces Token for communication.
 There are actually two tokens used:

 * **user AT** - obtained from HTTP header from request a user comes with.
-It's used for majority of the communications with Cloud Controller.
+It's used for majority of the communications with UAA.
 * **client AT** - required to create new accounts in UAA.
 This token is obtained from UAA by means of client grant type.

 How to build